 The solution not only improves children’s prospects and their education, but also takes a big load off of the parents’ time and energy, and may be the answer to their prayers if they are both busy.
 In addition, most parents know they are not always proficient in every subject a student is supposed to take.
 With your own homeschool teacher, no longer do you have to feel like those subjects aren’t an option through home education.
 If you find that you need another teacher to occasionally come who is a specialist in order to round out certain subjects, much like hiring different specialist tutors for different subjects, you have that option as well.

 One of the best things about homeschooling is that there are such a wide variety of curriculum choices available, and many format options.
-With the right professional teacher in your home, in many states, you can have your own custom curriculum provided that aligns with state standards taught to your child for much less than an expensive private school.
-Or, in most all states you can find courses that align with state standards taught virtually through a school or another accepted entity, and bring your private teacher to your house in-person to round out the experience.
-You don’t have to worry or do any of the teaching.
-(Note: It is especially important for younger students to have at least some in-person human teaching interaction!)
+With the right professional teacher in your home, in many states, you could also have the teacher write their own customized curriculum for your child and align it to state standards for much less than an expensive private school.

 Your Family is Busy – You don’t have time or energy to keep track of everything education-related or help all of your children as much as they need.